 Assistance Animals | Parking Spaces | Evicting a Tenant with Disabilities

 Fair Housing Law requires housing providers to accommodate a person with a disability by changing or modifying a rule, policy, or practice when doing so is necessary to give the disabled person equal opportunity to use and enjoy his or her unit.

-For example, the law requires a housing provider who has established a no-pet policy to allow a disabled resident to keep a service animal as a reasonable accommodation.
-The housing provider must allow the disabled resident to keep the service animal if three conditions are met: (1) the resident must meet the definition of handicap as defined in the fair housing law; (2) the housing provider must know about or should have known about the resident's handicap; and (3) the accommodation is necessary to afford the disabled resident an equal opportunity to use and enjoy the dwelling.
+For example, the law requires a housing provider who has established a no-pet policy to allow a disabled resident to keep a service or assistance animal as a reasonable accommodation.
+The housing provider must allow the disabled resident to keep the assistance animal if three conditions are met:

 HUD EXAMPLE: A blind applicant for rental housing wants to live in a dwelling unit with a seeing eye dog.
 The building has a "no pets" policy.
 It is a violation of the law for the owner or manager of the apartment complex to refuse to permit the applicant to live in the apartment without the seeing eye dog, because without the seeing eye dog the blind person will not have the opportunity to use and enjoy the dwelling.